Gluten Free Peanut Butter Blondies

 These are quite easy to whip up and can be in the oven in no time at all.
 Here are the easy steps:

-- Start by melting your butter or browning it then set aside to cook while you prepare the rest of the ingredients.
+- Start by melting your butter or browning it then set aside to cool while you prepare the rest of the ingredients.

 - Whisk all your dry ingredients excluding the sugars